jmenmar/Ikasi/README.md

 # 📖 Ikasi
-Ikasi is an app for self-directed language learning.
+Ikasi is an app, developed with Kotlin Multiplatform, for self-directed language learning.
 Far from traditional and obsolete ways of studying, Ikasi helps you maintain a daily routine with activities such as writing, reading or watching movies or series.
 <br><br>
 ![Static Badge](https://img.shields.io/badge/Android-grey?logo=Android)
 ![Static Badge](https://img.shields.io/badge/iOS-grey?logo=apple)